sam-maverick/enhanced-messageme/README.md

 cp ./secrets/https/ca/ca_cert.cer ../ppclient/assets/custom/ca_cert.cer
 ```

-Because the CA certificate is embedded within the app assets, there is no need to install the CA in the Android system as a trusted user certificate.
-That would only be necessary if we were to use a browser to connect to https://ppserver-gen.localnet..., which is not the case. once you build the ppclient app, it will configure the certificate pinning via the android-manifest-https-traffic.js plugin.
+Because the CA certificate is embedded within ppclient's app assets, there is no need to install the CA in the Android system as a trusted user certificate.
+That would only be necessary if we were to use a browser to connect to https://ppserver-gen.localnet..., which is not the case.
+Once you build the ppclient app, it will automatically configure the certificate pinning via the android-manifest-https-traffic.js plugin, which is executed on every build.

 **Configuring the key-pair for wrapping and unwrapping of the private pictures within the PP platform**